What is a lost instrument bond?

 When a financial certificate such as a cashier’s check is lost or stolen, the institution that issued the check is held responsible.
 Therefore, if a duplicate check is issued and the lost or stolen check is deposited, the issuer must pay those funds.

-The lost instrument bond is put in place to guarantee if the original lost instrument shows up in the future, the bonded party will not be able to cash it as well.
+A lost instrument bond is put in place to guarantee that, if the original lost instrument shows up in the future, the bonded party will not be able to cash it as well.

-By requiring this bond, the financial institution ensures the bank does not lose money and afflict an economic loss by paying the amount of the check’s worth more than once.
-Other types of financial certificates protected under this bond include stock certificates, check or money orders, corporate bonds, promissory notes and more.
+Financial institutions require these bonds to ensure the bank does not lose money and afflict an economic loss by paying the amount of the check’s worth more than once.
+Other types of financial certificates protected under this bond include stock certificates, check or money orders, corporate bonds, and promissory notes.
+A complete list of the types of financial instruments may be found here.

-Lost instrument bonds can be written in all 50 states and are often required by financial institutions in order to issue a duplicate of a financial certificate that has been lost or stolen.
+Lost instrument bonds can be written in all 50 states and are often required by financial institutions before issuing a duplicate of a financial certificate that has been lost or stolen.

 How much does a lost instrument bond cost?